LucaMaccarini/InstaMacBot/README.md

 2) download the plug and play zip
 3) extract the zip
 4) now you have the bot folder, open the exefile inside it

-Attention
-- It is important to do not touch the files inside the folder!
-- to edit the project: download the source code zip and is just a c# project open the solution file with visual studio